 “I loved the definition of ‘levity’ as a lightness.
 Humor is always a possibility, but not an imperative.
 So freeing.”

-Technical Writer, Dolby Labs
+Edith, Technical Writing Team, Dolby Labs

 “Lightfulness really helped me see a completely different side of my teammates, which is rarely possible in usual work environments….this was very beneficial”

-Paypal Open-Source team
+Rohit, Paypal Open-Source team

 A wonderfully light-footed day, which I enjoyed a lot!
 And I take many, small suggestions for everyday professional life to the mindful and humorous dealing with me and clients!
 Thank you.